insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 Profiling is not supported over the foreign function interface.
 Use the `cba_runner` binary for this purpose.
-Additionally the `haskell_dumper` driver is required, hence you must first build insieme (the Haskell engine maybe turned OFF for this).
+Additionally the `haskell_dumper` driver is required, hence you must first build insieme (the Haskell engine may be turned OFF for this).
 Assuming the `haskell_dumper` is located in your path use following commands to issue a profiling run: